Moving from older benefits to Universal Credit

 Transitional Protection

 If you claim Universal Credit before the deadline in your letter and find that you are worse off financially as a result, you can receive Transitional Protection.
-This means that you would receive the same amount as you did when you claimed legacy benefits until your circumstances change or Universal Credit rates catch up.

-Can I choose not to transfer to Universal Credit.
+Can I choose not to transfer to Universal Credit?

-More information on Universal Credit.
+Find out more information about Universal Credit.

 Can I move to Universal Credit before I get the letter asking me to claim it?

-You can choose to move from legacy benefits to Universal Credit, rather than wait to be invited by DWP.
-It is important to get advice before doing this to make sure you will not be worse off.
-Young Parents moving to Universal Credit can be much worse off than on Legacy Benefits.
-If you choose to move to Universal Credit before being invited to, you will not receive any transitional protection.
+You can choose to move from legacy benefits to Universal Credit, instead of waiting for your Migration Notice to come in from DWP.
+However, it is important to get advice before doing this to make sure you will not be worse off.

-You will not get transitional protection if a move to Universal Credit was triggered by a change in your circumstances.
+If you choose to move to Universal Credit before being invited by DWP, you will not receive any transitional protection.
+You will also not get transitional protection if a move to Universal Credit was triggered by a change in your circumstances.

-If you are already getting transitional protection, and have a change of circumstances, your Universal Credit will drop to the amount of Universal Credit you should be getting.
+If you are already getting transitional protection and have a change of circumstances, your Universal Credit will drop to the amount of Universal Credit you should be getting.

 Changes that mean moving to Universal Credit before receiving the letter